George Moraitis

 George R. Moraitis Jr. (born October 29, 1970) is a Republican politician and a former member of the Florida House of Representatives, representing the 93rd District, which stretches from Boca Raton to Hollywood in eastern Broward County, from 2012 to 2018.
 Moraitis previously represented the 91st District from 2010 to 2012.

-In March 2025, Moraitis announced his candidacy for Florida's 23rd congressional district in the 2026 election.
+Moraitis was a candidate in the Republican primary for Florida's 23rd congressional district in the 2026 election.

 Education and early career

 George Moraitis was born in Fort Lauderdale, and he attended Fort Lauderdale High School before joining the United States Naval Academy, where he graduated with a degree in political science in 1992.
 Following his graduation, he served in the United States Navy from 1992 to 2000, where he received the Navy Commendation Medal, the Navy Achievement Medal, the Navy Expeditionary Medal, and the Navy Arctic Service Ribbon.
 In 2000, he retired from the Navy and joined the United States Navy Reserve, where he continues to serve, and attended the University of Florida College of Law, graduating with a Juris Doctor degree in 2002.
 Prior to running for office, Moraitis practiced real estate law in private practice for eight years.